Casperjamin/Plasmidsimilarity/README.md

 -o myoutdir
 ```

-results will be shown in the results folder within this repo/directory
+results will be shown in 'myoutdir'

 ## Extracting plasmid-like sequences from asssembly graphs (in gfa format)